Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 Sensor

-The ETC system compiles data from several sensors.
+The ETC system compiles information from several sensors.
 In its simplest form, it requires just the following two:

 • Throttle Position Sensor (TPS), measuring the position of the butterfly valve.